sourcedelica/unix-cb/README.md

 ## Contributors
 - Gary Grossman got the code in shape so it would compile cleanly with modern compilers and lexers.

+## To Do
+- Remove hardcoded `DEFBASE`.
+Replace using relative path(s) and `configure` or similar.
+- Get dorky chat working.
+Have CB put tty device name in each slot instead of getting it from Skynet.

 ## Installation
 Make sure you have the flex library installed.
 For example, `yum install flex`.